d2jvkpn/pieces/pkg/go/taskloader/README.md

-# taskgroup
+# taskloader

-Package taskgroup provides synchronization, error propagation, context cancelation, record for groups of goroutines(tasks) working on subtasks of a common task.
+Package taskloader provides synchronization, error propagation, context cancelation, record for groups of goroutines(tasks) working on subtasks of a common task.

 #### 1. Support status